TheRoddyWMS/Roddy/CHANGELIST.md

 * 3.6.1

+  - Users still seem to use the misleading and long-deprecated `runtimeConfig.sh` and `runtimeConfig.xml` files from the execution store.
+These files are not written anymore.
+    > You should always use the job-specific `.parameter` files!
-  - Bugfix: Failure to pass job resuming step (e.g. via `bresume`), with jobs that cannot be resumed (e.g. in the Bam2FastqPlugin).
+  - Bugfix: Failure to pass the job resuming step (e.g. via `bresume`), with jobs that cannot be resumed (e.g. submitted via the DirectExecutionJobManager, like in the Bam2FastqPlugin).
-  - The command in `roddyCall.sh` is now properly escaped and suited for direct copy-paste to the command-line
+  - The command in `roddyCall.sh` is properly escaped and suited for direct copy-paste to the command-line
-  - Stack-traces are now only reported to the `.tsv` log in the `.roddy/` directory, and a message is reported to provide this file to the maintainers for bug-reports
+  - Stack-traces are only reported to the `.tsv` log in the `.roddy/` directory, and a message is reported to provide this file to the maintainers for bug-reports
   - Better error reporting for submission errors
-  - Bumped used BatchEuphoria to 0.0.13
+  - Bumped BatchEuphoria to 0.0.13
-  - Bumped used RoddyToolLib to 2.3.0
+  - Bumped RoddyToolLib to 2.3.0
   - Deprecated all `Job` constructors except for the main constructor, which is now used throughout the Roddy core code.
-Note that the extension of `Job` with a `resumable` field is really a hack.

 * 3.6.0